-HSCEP OP 77.14, Establishing Reasonable Accommodations for Students with Disabilities, https://elpaso.ttuhsc.edu/opp/ documents/77/op7714.pdf provides policy related to the American with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
-Under these laws, no otherwise qualified individual with a disability shall be denied access to or participation in services, programs, and activities of TTUHSC El Paso solely based on the disability.
+HSCEP OP 77.14, Establishing Reasonable Accommodations for Students with Disabilities, provides policy related to the American with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and state and local requirements regarding students with disabilities.
+Under these laws, no otherwise qualified individual with a disability shall be denied access to or participation in services, programs, and activities of TTUHSC EI Paso solely based on the disability.
+Students with questions about disability services, documentation, and accommodations should review the Student Disability Resource Manual on the SSSE Academic Success and Accessibility Office (ASAO).

-Any student seeking accommodations on the basis of disability must register with the Office of Academic and Disability Support Services in Student Services and Student Affairs.
+Any student seeking accommodations on the basis of disability must register with the ASAO in Office of Student Services and Student Engagement (SSSE) suite located in the MSBII 2C201.
 The process to request accommodations includes an application for services, appropriate documentation of the disability, and an intake interview.